majorimi/blazor-components/.github/docs/GdprConsent.md

 ## `IGdprConsentNotificationService`
 Injectable singleton service to handle GDPR Consent changes with events.
+This can be used to notify about User consent changes by subscribing to `GdprConsentStateChanged` event.
+When event fired change can be detected by

 ### Functions
 - **`GdprConsentStateChanged()`: `event ConsentNotificationEventHandler GdprConsentStateChanged`** <br />